Mirza Huseyn Afandi Qayibov: Early life

 Mirza Huseyn was born in 1830, Ashaga-Salakhly village to a clerical family.
 His father Molla Yusuf was the village mullah.
 However, he was orphaned at an early age and grew up under the care of his uncle Ibrahim, a village mullah.
 Having received his primary education from teacher Mohammad Musazadeh, Huseyn was well versed in religious sciences, Arabic, Persian and Turkish, as well as Eastern literature and history.
-After graduating, he worked as teacher from 1847 to 1857 in his native village.
+After graduating, he worked as a teacher from 1847 to 1857 in his native village.

 Career

-He was employed by Mufti of Caucasus, Mahammad Afandi (1857-1872) on July 25, 1857 at the three-year Muslim clerical school in Tbilisi.
+He was employed by Mufti of Caucasus, Mahammad Afandi (1857-1872) on July 25, 1857, at the three-year Muslim clerical school in Tbilisi.
 In February 1858, he began teaching Sharia and Oriental languages here.
-He befriended Akhundzadeh and Chavchavadze who were the prominent intellectuals of Caucasus living in Tbilisi during this period.
+He befriended Akhundzadeh and Chavchavadze who were the prominent intellectuals of the Caucasus living in Tbilisi during this period.
 He rose to the rank of Governorate Secretary with seniority from January 31 of 1864 with 1858 ruble wage.
-He was sent to Erzurum at the disposal of the commander of the active corps in to perform as Turkish language translator on February 16, 1878.
+He was sent to Erzurum at the disposal of the commander of the active corps to perform as Turkish language translator on February 16, 1878.

 He was later transferred to the Transcaucasian Teachers Seminary in 1879.
 As the first teacher of Arabic and Persian at the seminary, he opened a school for the poor in Tbilisi at his own expense, and later, in the early 20th century, expanded it to become a six-grade "Mufti-Islamic School".
 He awarded scholarships to 43 Azerbaijanis during his career until 1883.
 He was relieved of teaching at the end of 1883 and appointed Mufti of Caucasus, a position he held until March 1917.

 He died on 20 February 1917.
 After his death, the Spiritual Administration of the Caucasus lost its function due to the collapse of the imperial system.
 According to Aliagha Shikhlinski, he was "completely free from nationalist prejudices.
 Loving his people, he did not harbor any hostility towards other nations.
-As a believing Muslim, he knew how to respect someone else's religion, had friends among the Russian, Georgian and Armenian clergy."
+As a believing Muslim, he knew how to respect someone else's religion, and had friends among the Russian, Georgian, and Armenian clergy."

 Works

 Qayibov was also known as the author of several articles and books.
-He prepared textbooks on mathematics "Masaili-ammil-hesab" (General issues of arithmetic) and linguistic work "Mabdei-talimi-sibyan" (Beginning for teenagers) for newcomers to the Muslim madrasa.
+He prepared mathematics textbooks"Masaili-ammil-hesab" (General issues of arithmetic) and linguistic work "Mabdei-talimi-sibyan" (Beginning for teenagers) for newcomers to the Muslim madrasa.
 He wrote a 9-part book "Tövsiyyətnamə" (Recommendations), in which he collected many proverbs, riddles and words of wisdom.

 He also collaborated with Adolf Berge on his 4 volume work on Azerbaijani literature.
 The book contains examples from the works of 109 Azerbaijani poets who lived in the 18th and 19th centuries.
 The book was published in 1868, Leipzig.
 Other works by Qayibov include: